 Inventory Carrying Cost Calculator

-Calculates the annual cost of holding inventory by multiplying your average inventory value by a carrying cost rate.
-Use it when budgeting storage, insurance, and capital costs tied up in unsold stock.
+Calculate the annual cost of holding inventory by multiplying average inventory value by a carrying cost rate.
+Carrying costs typically run 20-30% of inventory value annually and are one of the largest hidden expenses in supply chain operations.

 About this calculator